Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Example problems

-Linear algebra is often one of the first mathematical tools encountered by undergraduate physics students, yet its role in research models is not always immediately apparent.
+Linear algebra is often one of the first mathematical tools encountered by undergraduate physics students, yet its role in research is not usually immediately apparent.
 Concepts such as vectors, dot products, and matrices are typically taught in abstract settings or applied to canonical examples like rotations and eigenvalue problems.
-In the Hopfield model, encoding and recalling information use vector operations and are naturally represented as matrices.
-Thus, the problems given in Section~\ref{sub:dynsys} can also be brought to Linear Algebra classes.
-Another example is the following:
+Encoding and recalling information naturally emerge from vector operations in the Hopfield model.
+Thus, the problems in Sec.~\ref{sub:dynsys} can also be used in linear algebra classes.
+Another example is given in Prob.~\ref{prob:ex}.

 \exampleproblem Show that the weights, Eq.~\eqref{eq:weighthopfield}, form a symmetric matrix given by the sum of external products between the memory states $\memstate[\mu]$, each of which is written as a column vector.